Data Analysis Expression (DAX)

 Concepts touched: most frequent value, previous year

-We will solving this problem by solving two smaller problems.
-First, specifying what ''typical'' means and implementing it and secondly by implementing year over year (YoY) growth.
+We solve this problem by solving two smaller problems.
+First, we will specify what ''typical'' means and will implement it.
+Secondly we will implement the year over year (YoY) growth calculation.

 Think about it for a second, then read on, but, if I was in your place, who might be just starting out with DAX, I would do this.